‘Maxim’ Model Bri Teresi Spills Out Of A Red Lace Bodysuit In New Snap

 “Damn girl, you look sexy,” one of her fans wrote on the picture.

 “Your legs are f*cking incredible!
-So long,”another admirer commented.
+So long,” another admirer commented.

 Meanwhile, a third fan wrote the following comment to express his admiration for Bri.